TorGuard Full Review: Total Online Anonymity

 This thorough review will discuss TorGuard's features, abilities, security protocols, and customer support.
 We want to highlight their server coverage and speed, security measures, and subscription plans.

-In this section, we checked how TorGuard fares against its competitors in terms of speed tests, the number of servers, their geographic distribution, and their fastest available protocol.
+This section checks how TorGuard fares against its competitors regarding speed tests, the number of servers, their geographic distribution, and their fastest available protocol.

 1. Speed tests

-TorGuard was relatively slower than I thought it would be, considering the number of servers they had.
+TorGuard was relatively slower than we thought it would be, considering the number of servers they had.
 It had an average speed when considering the 3000+ servers they had.

 2. Number of servers and geographic distribution